H.R. 6552: Bank-Fintech Partnership Enhancement Act

 Federal banking regulators

-The Fed, OCC, FDIC, and NCUA would have to conduct studies, coordinate findings, and report back to Congress within a year.
+The Fed, OCC, FDIC, and NCUA would have to run the studies, coordinate their findings, and report to Congress within a year, using existing staff and resources.

 Banks and bank holding companies

-Their partnerships with fintech firms would be examined closely, including how those arrangements affect risk, compliance, and competition.
+Their fintech partnerships would be examined closely, including how those arrangements affect risk, compliance, and competition across the sector.

 Credit unions